* Limit was $400 for 2020, $500 for 2021

-Covid-19 changed everything, including changes to taxes for the 2020 tax year.
+Covid-19 changed everything, including changes to taxes for the 2020 and later tax years.
 Now that Canada Revenue Agency (CRA) is offering a small Work-From-Home (WFH) deduction for salaried people, self-employed Canadians have questions.

-Specifically, people who have always deducted business-use-of-home (BUH) as part of self-employment and who also have salaried (T4) jobs they did from home in 2020 are confused about what they can deduct.
+Specifically, people who have always deducted business-use-of-home (BUH) as part of self-employment and who also have salaried (T4) jobs they did from home in 2020 or 2021 are confused about what they can deduct.

 Executive Summary: self-employed people with business-use-of-home expenses should claim them as usual, and NOT claim the amounts allowed to salaried people, even if they themselves also had salaried income in the year.